 A first business plan (see definition here) should be developed, based on the TPP and PDP (see Project Management) as the project advances towards the clinic.
 The business plan will rely on several elements, including market assessment (see Market, Access and Implementation, stage D), estimates of Cost of Goods (see function ‘Production Process’) and potential partnerships.
 The strategic value of potential partners to support early development is carefully evaluated and partnerships are established as needed.
 The business plan is used to convince potential investors and partners.

 Adhering to best financial practices, funding for activities covering the whole stage should be secured.
 In particular, funding should be available to cover Phase 1 before the start of the trial.

-In preparation for manufacturing of GMP material, the assays used for quality control and the Critical Process Parameters (CPP) must be qualified.
+In preparation for manufacturing of GMP material, meaning production of the antigen(s) and their formulation, the assays used for quality control and the Critical Process Parameters (CPP) must be qualified.
 The list of parameters that needs to be tested to release a product batch is confirmed and recorded in the Bill of Testing.
 Beyond this point the Product Specifications cannot be changed outside the original ranges without having major consequences (except for the excipients).